|This morning, this adorable Easter display was at our regular table. The staff is always thinking of us.|

 Today, April 12, 2020, it’s Easter for over 2 billion people throughout our world (of almost 8 billion) as indicated here: “According to the 2011 Pew Research Center survey, there are 2.18 billion Christians around the world in 2010, up from about 600 million in 1910.”

-But this is no ordinary Easter, not for children, not for parents, not for families, who typically celebrate this spiritual day with prayers, attending church, colorful displays, Easter eggs, and Easter egg hunts, candy-filled baskets, big dinners, and tradition-making experiences.
+But this is no ordinary Easter, not for children, parents, and families, who typically celebrate this spiritual day with prayers, attending church, colorful displays, Easter eggs, Easter egg hunts, candy-filled baskets, big dinners, and tradition-making experiences.

 In our old lives, this was one of our favorite family days of the year when we made baskets for everyone, planned and played fun games for money-filled plastic eggs and toys.